wistia/wistia-open-docs/_posts/embedding.md

 These options are covered in-depth in the [email marketing]({{ '/email-marketing' | post_url }}) and [social sharing]({{ '/social-sharing' | post_url }}) documentation pages respectively.

-## Pasting your Embed Code onto Your Page

-Once you have copied the embed code, the next step is to paste it into your web page editor (which could be a CMS, blog, HTML document, etc.) This is where it gets complicated to talk in specifics, since each website management system is different, but here are some tips:

-1. If you are using a CMS suite, make sure the settings will allow for *javascript* and will leave *HTML* alone, where possible.
-2. Choose the *HTML* editor setting where possible - not the *Visual* editor.
-3. Leave a line above and below your embed code, to make sure it doesn't conflict with other elements on the page.

 ## Embedded Video Stats